 2. Configuring MDM and MAM User Scope

 After reading the first part we have learned that with AADJ and AADR we have the possibility to enrol/register our devices into Azure Ad and also “could” have some management over the device.
-But like always there are of course some prerequisites when you want to use Intune.
+But like always, there are some prerequisites when you want to use Intune.

 Prerequisite for Windows 10 Intune Enrollment -AADJ and AADR